They’re not basic nachos or average nachos, they’re super nachos!

 Leftover nachos, when stored in an air-tight container, last a day or two in the fridge.

-One trick to amazing next-day nachos is to keep your unbaked toppings (like sour cream and greens onions) separate from the nachos.
+One trick to amazing next-day nachos is to keep your unbaked toppings (like sour cream and green onions) separate from the nachos.
 They do not reheat very well.

 Like before, place your nachos back onto a baking sheet and slightly heat under the broiler.